syntalos/syntalos.github.io/content/docs/modules/camera-tis.rst

 Afterwards, you can select a camera via its V4L2 or Aravis drivers and configure it in Syntalos.
 Syntalos should support the full range of configuration options for each camera (with exception of partial sensor readout on some devices).

-To vide the generated video, use a *Canvas* module.
+To view the generated video, use a *Canvas* module.

 Ports